Tomnng/tomnng.github.io/index.md

 ### Profile

-Computer Science Graduate at University of Manitoba.
+Computer Science Graduate at University of Manitoba (2019-2023).
 Passionate Phone softwares and website programming (front end and back end).
 Developed several apps for iPhone and Androids, websites and some softwares for my own use.

 ## Personal Project